 Our Researcher Development Programme is aligned with the Vitae Researcher Development Framework (RDF).
-This is a nationally recognised benchmark of the skills and abilities that are needed by effective researchers.
+This is a nationally recognised benchmark of the skills and abilities that are needed to be an effective researcher.
 This framework is endorsed by all the UK Research Councils as well as other influential bodies.
 All of our workshops are identified by the skills they develop according to this framework.

 The Doctoral School development programme is open to all postgraduate research students, it is constructed to deliver a range of skills and attributes that you will use throughout your research study; this section contains the information you need with regards to booking onto a workshop.